0xMohamed/react-tanstack-virtual-table/docs/CELL_EDITING.md

 ### Type Conversion

-The `onCellEdit` callback always receives a **string** value.
+The `onCellValueChange` callback always receives a **string** value.
 You need to convert it to the appropriate type:

 ```tsx
 const handleCellEdit = (rowIndex: number, columnId: string, value: string) => {